AI Writing in Journalism: Benefits, Challenges & Future Trends

 Personalized News Delivery

-But personalized news also has some downsides:
+But personalized news also has some downsides, like:

 Human Skills in a World with AI